 The origin of such increases in the productive powers of labor, is society's realization of validated discoveries of principle.
-As set forth in "The Substance of Morality," these discoveries, both cultural and physical-scientific, are each typified by validated discoveries of physical principle.
-As stated in earlier locations, such validated discoveries of physical principle form a Riemannian series, $n \rightarrow n+1$, in which the expansion of the series corresponds to the ordering of the increase of mankind's power over nature, both per capita and per square kilometer of the Earth's surface-area.
-The characteristic of man's action upon nature, per capita, is enhanced in degree by each transition from n to n+1.
+As set forth in "The Substance of Morality," these discoveries, both cultural and physical-scientific, are each typified by validated discoveries

 The indicated Riemannian series suggests a crucial point respecting sustainable preconditions for global economic development.
-View the economic implications of education and longevity, for all members of households, from the standpoint of this series.32
+View the economic implications of education and longevity, for all members of households, from the standpoint of this series.13

 The development of the realizable cognitive potential at level n, is in correspondence with the individual's accumulation of the experience of the mental act of replication of each among the relevant historical series of acts of discovery.
 The economic function of the nurture of each young individual, within the family household and education otherwise, must be situated in terms of that Riemannian function.
 The same applies to the series $m \rightarrow m+1$ of multiply-connected principles of a Classical-humanistic artistic nature, as compared with physical-scientific aggregation $n \rightarrow n+1$.
-The quality of social and material circumstances in the family household
+The quality of social and material circumstances in the family household and community, the quality and duration of education and related cultural activities, and the corresponding vitality of adult life, are prerequisites of the level of productive and related powers to be considered.